-Ways to encourage your baby’s development:
+Ways you can support your baby’s development:

 Encourage an active lifestyle